Carbonyl selenide: Properties

 Carbonyl selenide is a colorless gas with an unpleasant odor.
 Although the compound is quite stable, its solutions gradually revert to elemental selenium and carbon monoxide.

 Synthesis and reactions

 Carbonyl selenide can be produced by treating selenium with carbon monoxide in the presence of amines.

-It is used in organoselenium chemistry as a means of incorporating selenium into organic compounds, e.g. for the preparation of selenocarbamates.
+It is used in organoselenium chemistry as a means of incorporating selenium into organic compounds, e.g. for the preparation of selenocarbamates (O-selenocarbamates R\sO\sC(=Se)\sNR'R" and Se-selenocarbamates, R\sSe\sC(=O)\sNR'R", where R is organyl and R' and R" are any group, typically H or organyl).

+Carbonyl selenide is believed to catalyze certain (oxidative and non-oxidative) carbonylation reactions.